A Burn the Fat Blog Archives Classic. Originally published March 15th, 2010.

 Trans fats?
 Sugar?
 Aluminum?
 Stuff you can’t pronounce and have to look up to find out it’s preservatives and disinfectants?

 Don’t confuse the issues: weight loss and health….
 Calories and nutrition.
 There IS a difference!

 This my friends, makes “healthy” fast food a double edged sword.

 There are people I care about, not just my clients, but my own family, and I want the best for them all.
 But my brother, and many other people, aren’t going to completely give up fast food.
 If I can get him to make better bad choices that could help him keep his weight under control.
 If that works, then I’m pleased that the fast food restaurants have such choices to offer.

-But if you wanted to make a good choice – a healthy choice – you’d forget about “driving through” anywhere on a daily basis, and you’d save the junk for your planned cheat meals (although, frankly, I can think of far better ways to spend my “free” calories).
+But if you wanted to make a best choice – a healthiest choice – you’d forget about “driving through” anywhere on a daily basis, and you’d save the junk for your planned treat meals (although, frankly, I can think of far better ways to spend my “free” calories).